-Table 6-2: gatord arguments available on Android devices only
+Table 5-2: gatord arguments available on Android devices only

-Option Description • 1,android-pkg <pkg></pkg> Profiles the specified android package.
-Waits for the package app to launch before starting a capture unlessandroid-activity is specified. m,android-activity <activity></activity> Launch the specified activity of a package and profile its process.
+Option Description Profiles the specified android package.
+Waits for the package app to launch before starting a capture unlessandroid-activity is specified. • m,android-activity <activity></activity> Launch the specified activity of a package and profile its process.
 You must also specifyandroid-pkg.